dhassoun2021/katatennis/README.md

-# Yaml parser
+# Tennis kata

 ## Purpose
-This project is a yaml parser which could read a yaml file and generate an instance with data read.
+This project implements a simple tennis game.
+You will find rules at: http://en.wikipedia.org/wiki/Tennis#Scoring

 ## Prerequisite
-To use this project you need to install jdk 11.
+To use this project you need to install jdk 17 and maven 3.x.

 ## Usage
-Entry point class of this tool is YamlFactory class.

-You could use this as for example:

-    Parser parser = YamlFactory.getParser();
-    Info info = parser.read(new File("src/test/resources/file_nominal.yaml"), Info.class);
+To launch all test, run following command line:<br>mvn clean test